 Hello Students!
 Just a note about technology for the San Bernardino Forestry Challenge.
-First of all, each team should have one laptop to use in preparation of their focus topic presentation.
+First of all, each team should have one laptop to use in preparation for their focus topic presentation.
 PCs are preferred.
 If you bring a Mac, you will need to be able to convert files so they are PC friendly, and also have an adapter so your Mac can connect to a projector.
 More than one laptop per team is allowed, but not necessary.
 If you need a laptop, I have a few available for loan, but you need to let me know in advance if you want to check one out.
 On the first night of the Challenge, you will receive a flash drive with all of the important materials that we can think of, so be sure your computer has a standard USB port.
 You can also bring any background information about the focus topic on the hard drive of your laptop that you think will help you in the preparation of your presentation as the only access you would have to the internet would be a hot spot if you choose to bring one, and the cell signal is weak at best.
 Your computer also needs to have PowerPoint software loaded onto it.
 We do not use Prezi or Google Slides, as they are dependent on an internet connection, and Green Valley Lake Christian Camp does not have Wi-Fi.
 At the end of the presentation prep time, you will copy your completed presentation onto the flash drive and turn it in.
 We will load it onto one computer that will be dedicated to your assigned presentation room.
 And, lastly, I highly recommend bringing a camera that can hard-wire transfer photos to your laptop.
 If you have any questions about technology at the San Bernardino Forestry Challenge, please email Diane.
 Thanks!

 San Bernardino Forestry Challenge Learning Objectives